metrorailings/OwlBlog/content/posts/week-6-quick-insights.md

 Three straight runs for the Eagles offense, leading to a three-and-out on their first drive.
 The writing is on the wall, for fuck's sake.

 Two drives - Cousins hasn't been all too impressive outside of one throw to Thielan down the middle of the field.
 Eagles having trouble getting pressure with their standard personnel however...which helps.

+Jason Peters not playing left tackle may be a serious liability for the Eagles.

+Outside runs are a serious problem for this Eagles front seven.